Central Minnesota Women's Fund

 Online Application Open: August 1st, 2018

-Deadline: Midnight September 30 - Decisions Made Within 90 Days of Deadline
+Deadline: September 30 at 11:59pm - Decisions Made Within 90 Days of Deadline

-During 2002, the Women’s Fund was established as a component fund of the Central Minnesota Community Foundation to benefit women and/or girls within a 30 mile radius of St. Cloud.
-The Fund seeks to leverage the efforts and dollars from local nonprofits to provide resources that will make a difference to single individuals or systems.
+In 2002 the Women’s Fund was established as a component fund of the Central Minnesota Community Foundation to benefit women and/or girls within a 30 mile radius of St. Cloud.
+The Women's Fund seeks to leverage the efforts and dollars from local nonprofits to provide resources that will make a difference to single individuals or systems.

 What we fund: